-In the Midwest, If a little desert sand gets blown in, use the same method as indicated for the South.
+In the $\,$ Midwest, If a little desert sand gets blown in, use the same method as indicated for the South.

 The Far West presents another problem.
 Bugs and sand aren't the problem, it's when you start spraying stuff into the atmosphere a flock of Liberal Democrats may accumulate around to protest your contributing to the decay of the environment.
+They're also going to lobby to have a law passed that says the only song you can play is ."I'd like to teach the world to sing."
+Hehehe A planet singing. . .
+Is that lame or what?
+Is the Moon gonna chime in with harmony.

 When they get hyper and start flailing their arms around, one may get stuck in your lacquer surface, I would suggest just keep spraying over them.
-It will take a few more coats, but the uniqueness of a genuine liberal deep inside the finish of your Strat® will be an awesome conversation piece.
+It will take a few more coats, but the uniqueness of a genuine liberal deep inside the finish of your Tele will be an awesome conversation piece.